Significance-based Estimation-of-Distribution Algorithms

-Motivated by these results, \citet{DBLP:conf/gecco/FriedrichKK16} propose an EDA (called \emph{scGA}) that is stable (but not balanced) by introducing an artificial bias into the update process that should counteract the bias of a balanced EDA.
-However, this approach fails badly on the standard benchmark function \OM, as we prove in this paper (Thm.~\ref{thm:scGAOneMax}).
-We note that a similar bias towards the middle frequency of $1/2$ was proven for a binary differential evolution algorithm by~\citet{ZhengYD18}.
-Similar to the situation of the scGA, their run time results (partially relying on mean-field assumptions) indicate that \LO is optimized in a number of generations that is linear in the problem size~$n$.
-This gives an $O(n \log n)$ number of fitness evaluations when using a logarithmic population size (and smaller population sizes are provably not successful).
-For \OM, the results are less conclusive, but they indicate a run time exponential in the population size can occur.
+Motivated by these results, Friedrich et~al.~\cite{DBLP:conf/gecco/FriedrichKK16} propose an EDA (called \emph{scGA}) that is stable (but not balanced) by introducing an artificial bias into the update process that should counteract the bias of a balanced EDA.
+However, we prove that this approach fails badly on the standard benchmark function \OneMax (Thm.~\ref{thm:scGAOneMax}).
+We note that a similar bias towards the middle frequency of $1/2$ was proven for a binary differential evolution algorithm by Zheng et~al.~\cite{ZhengYD18}.
+Similar to the situation of the scGA, their run time results (partially relying on mean-field assumptions) indicate that \LeadingOnes is optimized in a number of generations that is linear in the problem size~$n$.
+This gives an $O(n \log n)$ number of function evaluations when using a logarithmic population size (and smaller population sizes are provably not successful).
+For \OneMax, the results are less conclusive, but they indicate a run time exponential in the population size can occur.

 \afterpage{ \newgeometry{top = 2.3 cm} \begin{landscape} \enlargethispage*{2\baselineskip}

 \end{landscape} }